jbosstools/jbosstools-gwt/README.md

 GWT Tools provides an Eclipse Web Tools Facet for Google Web Toolkit.

+**NOTE: This project is deprecated, and will likely be removed from JBoss Tools at some point in the future.**

 ## Install

 _GWT Tools_ is part of [JBoss Tools](http://jboss.org/tools) from